Category: Cladach Authors

 3. George Herbert Cummings

 Served in the U.S. Army during World War II and with the occupation forces in Korea, as a Chaplain’s Assistant.
-Many years later, Rev. Dr. Cummings authored Making It In Marriage.
+Many years later, Rev. Dr. Cummings authored Making It In Marriage (out of print).

 4. James Troy Turner